 The best way to present a cogent, organized, and persuasive sentencing argument is through a Sentencing Memorandum.
 As you may know, in either state or federal criminal court, the next stage following any criminal conviction is the sentencing stage.
 During this phase of the criminal process arguments from both sides are made to the judge,…Continue Reading 5 Essential Aspects of a Sentencing Memorandum

 Normally, if a trial court made an obvious mistake in calculating a person’s sentence the mistake should be corrected, right?
 Well, if the Fifth Circuit had its way, the answer would be “no.” Luckily, the U.S. Supreme Court in a June 2018 decision set the record straight on the proper application of the plain error…Continue Reading Plain Error Rule: U.S. Supreme Court Overturns Fifth Circuit

 Just like the Federal Sentencing Guidelines, many states have their own version of sentencing guidelines, and sentencing charts.
 The State of New York is no exception.
 The Sentence Chart in New York for state crimes is particularly complicated.
-In fact, there is not just one sentencing chart in New York, but four.
-Moreover, those four…Continue Reading Sentencing Chart in New York: A Closer Look
+Learn about the New York state sentencing guidelines here at Sentencing.net.
+In fact, there is not just…Continue Reading Sentencing Chart in New York: A Closer Look

 The old adage “crime doesn’t pay” may be true as an overall principle; yet, as a practical matter, crime often does pay – sometimes it pays quite a lot.
 In fact, the Internal Revenue Service (IRS) has reported that crimes involving money represent the majority of criminal activity in the United States.
 Because money laundering…Continue Reading Sentencing For Money Laundering.
 Does Crime Pay?